jinghuazhao/software-notes/AA.md

 https://huwenboshi.github.io/hess-0.5/#hess

 Some popular Python packages are required.
-It was difficult on one system to install them as well as PySnpTools but relatively smooth with `python -m pip install pandas` and PySnpTools source at https://github.com/MicrosoftGenomics/PySnpTools.
+It was difficult on one system to install them as well as PySnpTools but relatively smooth with `python -m pip install` and PySnpTools source at https://github.com/MicrosoftGenomics/PySnpTools.

 For the GIANT height data, we had success with the following script,
 ```bash